cvent/custom-widgets-labs/docs/sdk/Registration.md

 #### Notes
 - The 'current' registrant is the registrant that started the registration process or the primary registrant of a group.
 It is never a guest registrant.
 - As of the first release of the registration portion of the SDK, there is no supported way to retrieve the registrationId of any registrant.
-As a result, this method is currently limited to use only on the current registrant.
+As a result, this method is effectively limited to use only with the current registrant.

 ### Returns
 This method returns an object with the following properties: